-The Third Circuit's decision negates the Commission's careful resolution of a jurisdictional split through a policy choice that the United States previously argued was firmly within the Commission's purview.
+The Third Circuit has negated the Commission's careful resolution of a jurisdictional split through a policy choice that the United States previously argued was firmly within the Commission's purview.

 Section 1B1.13(b)(6) established consistent standards for § 3582(c)(1)(A) motions, as the Commission was expressly authorized to do.
 See 28 U.S.C. § 994(t) (directing the Commission to "promulgat[e] general policy statements" for sentence modifications that "describe what should be considered extraordinary and compelling reasons for sentence reduction, including the criteria to be applied and a list of specific examples").
-In promulgating that amendment, the Commission answered the very question the United States had repeatedly urged this

-Court to leave for the Commission.
+In promulgating that amendment, the Commission answered the very question the United States had repeatedly urged this Court to leave for the Commission.
 See Jarvis, supra, U.S. Br. in Opp.
-17. The decision below resurrects-and exacerbates-the pre-amendment split in authority, prejudicing movants in one circuit by declaring off-limits circumstances that other circuits properly allow courts to consider.
+17. The Third Circuit resurrects-and exacerbates-the pre-amendment split in authority, prejudicing movants in one circuit by declaring off-limits circumstances that other circuits properly allow courts to consider.

-"Public concern about [sentencing] disparities" is what first prompted Congress to pass the SRA.
-Pet.
-App.
-3a.
+Disparities in sentencing prompted Congress to pass the SRA and create the Commission.
+See. e.g., 28 U.S.C.
+991(b)(1)(B).
 Section 1B1.13(b)(6) promoted uniformity in eligibility for sentence reductions by confirming courts could consider, in combination with other individualized factors, gross disparities resulting in unusually long punishments now acknowledged as unjust.
-The decision below ossifies a divide over whether courts may consider non-retroactive legal changes that produce gross disparities when determining whether a movant has identified "extraordinary and compelling reasons" under § 3582(c)(1)(A).
-Compare, e.g., Pet.
-App.
-29a-32a (holding that § 1B1.13(b)(6) conflicts with congressional intent to make the FSA nonretroactive), with United States v.
+Rutherford ossifies a divide over whether courts may consider nonretroactive legal changes that produce gross disparities when determining whether movants have identified "extraordinary and compelling reasons" under § 3582(c)(1) (A).
+Compare, e.g., 120 F.4th at 376-78 (holding § 1B1.13(b) (6) conflicts with congressional intent to make the FSA nonretroactive), with United States v.
 McCoy, 981 F.3d 271, 286 (4th Cir.
-2020) ("The fact that Congress chose not to make § 403 of the First Step Act categorically retroactive does not mean that courts may not consider that legislative change in conducting their individualized reviews of motions ... under § 3582(c)(1)(A)(i).").
+2020) ("The fact that Congress chose not to make § 403 of the First Step Act categorically retroactive does not mean that courts may not consider that legislative change in conducting their individualized reviews of motions . . . under § 3582(c)(1)(A)(i).").
 The Commission can no longer resolve that divide, see Pet.
 App.
-32a-36a, and the unfortunate result is an unfair patchwork that affords similarly situated individuals different legal options based on where they happen to have been sentenced.
+15a-17a, and the unfortunate result is an unfair patchwork that affords similarly situated individuals different legal options based on where they happen to have been sentenced.

-B. The Decision Below Perpetuates Uncertainty and Inconsistency
+B. Third Circuit Precedent Perpetuates Uncertainty and Inconsistency

-The decision below categorically bars courts in the Third Circuit from considering, along with other factors, the implication of legal changes in the FSA when weighing sentence reductions.
+The Third Circuit now categorically bars courts within its jurisdiction from considering, along with other factors, the implication of legal changes in the FSA when weighing sentence reductions.
 That again subjects movants to jurisdictional roulette, risking unequal treatment under § 3582(c)(1)(A) as motions necessarily denied in one jurisdiction may well be granted in another.
 Such disparities have profound consequences for those seeking relief and erode public confidence in the fairness of the criminal justice system.